-Five laboratories form part of the CUDOS group, which conducts research in optical physics, optoelectronics and nanophotonics.
+Five laboratories form part of the Eggletonlab which conducts research in optical physics, optoelectronics and nanophotonics.
 The group leader Ben Eggleton’s research builds on his group’s achievements demonstrating that an integrated photonic-based signal processing platform - a photonic chip - can switch data at speeds beyond terabits a second.

-Professor Eggleton, an ARC Laureate Fellow and Professor of Physics is the incoming Director of Sydney Nano, Director of the Institute of Photonics and Optical Science (IPOS) at the University of Sydney and was Director of the ARC Centre for Ultrahigh-Bandwidth Devices for Optical Systems (CUDOS), which finished its work in 2017.
+Professor Eggleton, who was previously an ARC Laureate Fellow, is the Director of Sydney Nano.
+He was founding Director of the Institute of Photonics and Optical Science (IPOS) at the University of Sydney and was Director of the ARC Centre for Ultrahigh-Bandwidth Devices for Optical Systems (CUDOS), which finished in 2017.

 The Quantum Nanoscience Laboratory at the University of Sydney offers extensive measurement capability combining ultra-low temperatures (dilution fridges with based temperatures below 10 millikelvin) with a suite of radio and microwave frequency electronics and test equipment.
 Our research is exploring many of the engineering challenges for reading out and controlling qubits in scaled-up architectures.